j-hannes/snap-tutorial/chapter2.md

   Model-View-Controller pattern (or as you wish also PAC) to structure our modules later on.
 We will see in further chapters how that works.

-* 'Application.hs' is the module for our main application Snaplet.
+* `Application.hs` is the module for our main application Snaplet.
 What exactly this means will be discussed soon in the Snaplets chapter.

 You may have noticed that there has another folder been created after our